dubinc/dub/README.md

 Inspired by [Plausible](https://plausible.io/), Dub is open-source under the GNU Affero General Public License Version 3 (AGPLv3) or any later version.
 You can [find it here](https://github.com/steven-tey/dub/blob/main/LICENSE.md).

-It is also worth noting that the AGPLv3 license applies only to the Dub app only (everything under `app.dub.co`) – everything else (e.g. `dub.co` marketing pages) are available as a reference only.
+It is also worth noting that the AGPLv3 license applies only to the Dub app only (everything under `app.7qr.codes`) – everything else (e.g. `7qr.codes` marketing pages) are available as a reference only.
 Simply copying and redistributing the designs for commercial use (without significant changes) is considered a violation of our license.